-The Hybrid Service presents an XML Schema, called the Hybrid Schema, to enable uniform access to the system.
-This Schema is designed to achieve a unifying access interface to the Hybrid Service.
-Thus, it is independent from any of the local information service schemas supported by the Hybrid Service.
-It defines a set of XML API to enable clients/providers to send specification-based publish/query requests (such as WS-Context's "save context" request) in a generic way to the system.
-The XML API consists of the following functions: hybrid function: This XML API call is used to pose inquiry/publish requests based on any specification.
+Table 4 gives the list of available XML API, which we introduce with the Hybrid Service.
+It consists of the following functions: hybrid_function: This XML API call is used to pose inquiry/publish requests based on any specification.
 With this function, the user can specify the type of the schema and the function.
 This function allows users to access an information service back-end directly.
 The user also specifies the specification-based publish/query request in XML format based on the specification under consideration.
-On receiving the hybrid function request call, the system handles the request based on the schema and function specified in the query. save schemaEntity: This API call is used to save an instance of any schema entities of a given specification.
+On receiving the hybrid function request call, the system handles the request based on the schema and function specified in the query. save_schemaEntity: This API call is used to save an instance of any schema entities of a given specification.
 The save_schemaEntity API call is used to update/add one or more schema entity elements into the Hybrid Grid Information Service.
 On receiving a save schemaEntity publication request message, the system processes the incoming message based on information given in the mapping file of the schema under consideration.
 Then, the system stores the newly-inserted schema entity instances into the in-memory storage. delete schemaEntity: The delete schemaEntity is used to delete an instance of any schema entities of a given specification.
 The delete schemaEntity API call deletes existing service entities associated with the specified key(s) from the system.
 On receiving a schema entity deletion request message, the system processes the incoming message based on information given in the mapping file of the schema under consideration.
-Then the system deletes the correct entity associated with the key. find schemaEntity: This API call locates schemaEntities whose entity types are identified in the arguments.
+Then the system, deletes the correct entity associated with the key. find_schemaEntity: This API call locates schemaEntities whose entity types are identified in the arguments.
 This function allows the user to locate a schema entity among the heterogeneous metadata space.
-On receiving a find schemaEntity request message, the system processes the incoming message based on information given in the schema mapping file of the schema under consideration.
-Then the system locates the correct entities matching the query under consideration. get schemaEntity: The get schemaEntityDetail is used to retrieve an instance of any schema entities of a given specification.
+On receiving a find_schemaEntity request message, the system processes the incoming message based on information given in the schema mapping file of the schema under consideration.
+Then the system, locates the correct entities matching the query under consideration. get_schemaEntity: The get_schemaEntityDetail is used to retrieve an instance of any schema entities of a given specification.
 It returns the entity structure corresponding to key(s) specified in the query.
-On receiving a get schemaEntityDetail retrieval request message, the system processes the incoming message based on information given in the mapping file of the schema under consideration.
+On receiving a get_schemaEntityDetail retrieval request message, the system processes the incoming message based on information given in the mapping file of the schema under consideration.
 Then the system retrieves the correct entity associated with the key.
 Finally, the system sends the result to the user.